deven-org/boiler/README.md

 Tokens Studio for Figma (also known as Figma Tokens) is a plugin for Figma that allows users to integrate design tokens into their Figma designs.
 Before you start working with B01LER Design System for Figma, make sure to install the Tokens Studio for Figma (Figma Tokens) plugin so you can access and customize the UI kit easily.

 The plugin allows both designers and developers to inspect tokens that have been applied to components.
-An overview of all tokens for a component can be viewed with deep inspect or the specific tokens used for the building blocks of a component can also be viewed
+An overview of all tokens for a component can be viewed with deep inspect or the specific tokens used for the building blocks of a component can also be viewed.

 ## :arrow_forward: How to start